-Nowadays, China is one of the most interesting markets with an incredible array of opportunities for foreign companies.
-It reminds us of the 90s Japan on another scale a dynamic economy combine to a growing middle class ready to spend the fruit of their labor.
+China is one of the most interesting markets in the world with an incredible array of opportunities for foreign companies.
+It reminds us of the 90s in Japan but on another scale.
+It is a dynamic economy that boasts a growing middle class ready to spend and purchase goods.

-Along with china economy’s development, mastering English has become a necessity.
-English is now compulsory in all Chinese school from 9 years old.
-This has resulted in the flourishing of the English industry booming all over 1st tiers Chinese city and now 2nd 3rd tiers city.
+Along with China’s economic development, mastering English has become a near necessity for the younger Chinese generation.
+English is now compulsory in all Chinese schools starting in primary schools.
+This has resulted in the flourishing of the English industry booming all over 1st tiers Chinese cities and now 2nd and 3rd tier cities.

-Not only people have more spending power but parents are also ready to spend good money to ensure their kids success.
-Parents are also well aware that English compulsory classes are not enough for their kid to become fluent in English leading to the development of more private schools and an increasing the demand for native speakers.
+Not only do people have more spending power but parents are also ready to spend good money to ensure the success of their children.
+Parents are also well aware that English compulsory classes are not enough for their kids to become fluent in English leading to the development of more private schools and increasing the demand for native speakers.

-Now, Chinese kids busy life plus a love for connected service combined to a lack of teachers and training center is encouraging the English online teaching market to continue its growth.
+Now, a lack of teachers and training centers is encouraging the English online teaching market to continue its growth.
 Experts expect a growth of 20% per year and the reaching of 270 billion yuan of revenue this year.

-Not only the English training class online are booming but a new trend is on the goes, we are expecting a huge boom in online training ( STEM ) with around 50 millions parents paying an online formation for their kid by 2020.
-A class usually cost 200 yuan – (US $30).
+Not only are online English classes booming but we are also expecting a huge boom in online training ( STEM ) with around 50 million parents paying for their kids to take these courses by 2020.
+A class usually costs around 200 yuan – (US $30).

-We just said it, not only the English online market is booming but parents are always more demanding with their kids: join the best school, have the best grades, attend evening classes… Of course this is all in an attempt to secure a good future for their kids in a highly competitive country.
+Parents in China are typically very demanding of their kids: join the best school, have the best grades, attend evening classes – these are all expectations that many Chinese parents share.
+Of course, this is all in an attempt to secure a good future for their kids in a highly competitive country.

-The market always have an answer to the demands and in this case online training courses is the winner.
-Just in 2013, the revenue of online education market in China reached 84 billion Yuan with a 19.9% compare to the previous years (China Online Education Report released by iResearch.)
+The market always has an answer to the demands and in this case, online training courses are the winner.
+In 2020, the revenue of the online education market in China reached 315 billion Yuan according to Statista.

-China’s middle class standards has evolved not only for education but also for health with an important role of the food that is consumed.
-The eating habits are changing as well as the shopping habits are.
-After years of food scandals, peoples are looking for a quality food and give a great importance to the reputation of the brand they are buying from.
-To sum up, they are ready to pay more for better options.
+China’s middle-class standards have evolved not only for education but also for health with an important role in the food that is consumed.
+The eating habits are changing as well as shopping habits.
+After years of food scandals, peoples are looking for quality food and give great importance to the reputation of the brand they are buying from.
+They are ready to pay more for better options.
 For instance, 88% of Chinese consumers in 1st and 2nd tiers city are against food additives.

-We can observe 2 trends in the foods consumption habits:
+We can observe 2 trends in food consumption habits:

-- Diet changed: Dairy product and snacks are are the most commonly imported products purchased.
+- Diet change: Dairy products and snacks are the most commonly imported products purchased.

-- Chinese consumers are looking for “healthy food” and imported brand often sounds like a healthier version of Chinese brand.
+- Chinese consumers are looking for “healthy food” and imported brand often sounds like a healthier version of the familiar Chinese brand.

-Branding and Reputation are valuable in China, and the countries that important the more food in China are the Usa, Japan and France both known for the quality of their food.
+Branding and Reputation are valuable in China and the countries that export the most food to China are the USA, Japan, and France which are all known for the quality of their food.

 Imported food also plays a social role and is often offered as a gift.
 Buying imported food can be pricey and not everyone can afford it, it is a way to impress.

-It is worth noticing that Chinese love food and 53% of consumers enjoy trying new type of food.
+It is worth noticing that the Chinese love food and 53% of consumers enjoy trying new types of food.

-The organic market is another trends.
-The organic market is promising quality ingredient to the customer.
-As we just saw Chinese peoples are concerned about their health and the quality of the food they put in their plate, therefore often go for imported products.
+The organic market is another trend.
+The organic market promises quality ingredients to the customer.
+Chinese peoples are concerned about their health and the quality of the food they put on their plates.
+Therefore, they often go for imported products.

 The market specialists are attributing this growth to a more educated population aware and concerned about food safety and a more stable financial situation.

-If China care more about the food they are eating and the education of their kids, they are also very concerned about baby care.
-As for the food the Chinese baby care industry reputation has been damaged by repeated scandals pushing parents to turn to the outside for safer products and services.
+If China cares more about the food they are eating and the education of their kids, they are also very concerned about baby care.
+As for food in the Chinese baby care industry, reputation has been damaged by repeated scandals pushing parents to turn to the outside for safer products and services.

 The market is extremely competitive among foreign brands with 10 to 20% of the consumer considering the country of origin is a crucial criterion for conversion.
 Similarly to food, quality and reputation are the most important factor when deciding to make a purchase.

 Did you know?
-30% of the total search on Baidu is linked to health.
+30% of the total search queries on Baidu are linked to health.

-The Chinese healthcare market is a boon for investor.
-There is opportunities in both the products and the services always encourage by a better economy and the researches for high end equipment.
-It can be challenging because of rapidly changing law and regulation but definitely worth it.
+The Chinese healthcare market is a boon for investors.
+There are opportunities in both the products and the services always encourage by a better economy and the researches for high-end equipment.
+It can be challenging because of rapidly changing laws and regulations but definitely worth it.

-If most of the medical in china comes from locals manufacturers, Chinese hospitals and healthcare providers prefer imported devices.
-It is especially true when purchasing innovative and high-tech devices that outperformed middle ranged local product.
-This trends is feed by an aging population and a government in the pursuit of improving quality of care.
+If most of the medical market in China comes from locals manufacturers, Chinese hospitals and healthcare providers prefer imported devices.
+It is especially true when purchasing innovative and high-tech devices that outperformed middle ranged local products.
+This trend is feed by an aging population and a government in the pursuit of improving the quality of care.

-With better quality of necessities such as food, health and education, China middle class is looking forward to improve quality time and spend this hard won money.
-What is better than discovering the word?
+With a better quality of necessities such as food, health, and education, China’s middle class is looking forward to improving quality time and spend their income.
+What is better than discovering the world?

-It has never been easier for Chinese population to travel around.
-The volume of international travel by Chinese travelers grew from 10 million in 2000 to nearly 100 million in 2013 to 68 millions by 2016 and this figure is expected to reach 100 million by 2021.
+The volume of international travel by Chinese travelers grew from 10 million in 2000 to nearly 100 million in 2013 to 68 million by 2016 and this figure was expected to reach 100 million by 2021.

-China tourism have long been dominated by operating tour but the last trend is showing a shift toward individuals travel with an increasing numbers of Chinese traveling to more exotic destination such as Thailand, Cambodia, Philippines, Morocco and Vietnam.
-Not only they travel to new destinations but they continue to travel to popular one such as France, the United States, U.K., South Korea and Japan.
-It is expected that 100 millions Chinese will travel abroad by 2021.
+Chinese tourism has long been dominated by operating tours but the last trend is showing a shift toward individuals travel with an increasing number of Chinese traveling to a more exotic destination such as Thailand, Cambodia, Philippines, Morocco, and Vietnam.
+Not only they travel to new destinations but they continue to travel to popular ones such as France, the United States, U.K., South Korea, and Japan.
 According to a survey by booking site Hotels.com and Ipsos, shopping is no longer the major reason for international travel among Chinese tourists.
-Instead, dining, sightseeing and exploring the local culture have all become increasingly appealing.
+Instead, dining, sightseeing, and exploring the local culture have all become increasingly appealing.

-China’s fashion clothing market constitutes a great opportunities for foreign brands because of its size.
-It is good to keep in mind that the competition is harsh and a well planned marketing strategy is going to be necessary to succeed.
+China’s fashion clothing market constitutes a great opportunity for foreign brands because of its size.
+It is good to keep in mind that the competition is harsh and a well-planned marketing strategy is going to be necessary to succeed.

-Demand for limited more unique edition is increasing offering designers and niche brand to expand.
-We can also see an increasing demand for high quality garments
+Demand for limited more unique editions is increasing offering designers and niche brands to expand.
+We can also see an increasing demand for high-quality garments

-Another trend to mentioned is the demand for casual wears.
+Another trend to mention is the demand for casualwear.
 This market is less saturated and has a lot of possibilities to offers.

-Despite the market slowing down the online sales continue its growth.
-In the B2C online fashion shopping market, Tmall, JD.com and vip.com are the main platforms.
+Despite the market slowing down, the online sales continue their growth.
+In the B2C online fashion shopping market, Tmall, JD.com, and vip.com are the main platforms.
 E-commerce is the way to go for any brand for few reasons: cost savings; easy to track customer consumption habits and finally an easy way to clear inventory.

 To sum up

-Are you a company looking to expend your business in China?
-At GMA we are a teams of International specialists on Chinese marketing and could help you with your strategy.
+Are you a company looking to expand your business in China?
+At GMA we are a team of international specialists on Chinese marketing and could help you with your strategy.